 This degree aims to provide a broad overview of issues in public administration and management and a strong foundation in understanding, knowledge and skills in the practice of public policy.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-Students complete eight core (compulsory) topics, a capstone topic and up to six option topics chosen from a range of option topics available.
-These topics aim to provide students with the opportunity to develop critical awareness, skills and knowledge in public administration, management and decision-making for candidates wishing to build careers in the public and not-for-profit sectors.
+Students complete eight core (compulsory) subjects, a capstone subject and up to six subjects chosen from a range of elective subjects available.
+These subjects aim to provide students with the opportunity to develop critical awareness, skills and knowledge in public administration, management and decision-making for candidates wishing to build careers in the public and not-for-profit sectors.

-To complete the requirements of the Master of Public Administration (Policy), students must successfully complete eight core (compulsory) topics, a capstone topic and up to six option topics chosen from a range of option topics available.
+To complete the requirements of the Master of Public Administration (Policy), students must successfully complete eight core (compulsory) subjects, a capstone subject and up to six subjects chosen from a range of elective subjects available.